Saint Luke’s Muriel I. Kauffman Women’s Heart Center

 Research

-Saint Luke's Muriel I. Kauffman Women’s Heart Center is known for its innovative cardiovascular care and outcomes research.
+Saint Luke’s Muriel I. Kauffman Institute for Women’s Cardiovascular Research was established in 2024 as an arm of the Women’s Heart Center.
+The Institute is dedicated to innovative cardiovascular care and outcomes research.
 Currently, we are spearheading and participating in research registries in the below areas:

 Meet our team